passthefist/TaggedRest/README.md

 Tagged/Rest is a small framework for creating restful api's in object oriented controllers rather than callbacks.
 It comes with powerful validation from the json schema project, and api methods both respond to http requests and can be called internally as normal object methods.
+There's also a mechanism to dynamically generate documentation for all api endpoints for free, just hit the url with an OPTIONS request.

 The framework is focused only on handling http requests, leaving the rest of the project for other frameworks or existing code.

 Really, this is just a wrapper around [Klein](https://github.com/chriso/klein.php) that allows for easy construction of restful urls and controllers.